India's greatest warriors, reborn in steel as combat robots you pilot.

 Two warriors.
 Two philosophies.
 One arena.
 The first chapter of a universe that has no end.

-Born to Kunti by the blessing of Indra, Arjuna was given something rarer than strength — absolute clarity of eye and purpose.
+The greatest archer who ever lived, given something rarer than strength — absolute clarity of eye and purpose.
 His arrow never sought what it could not find.

 Arjuna and Bhim are first.
 Many more are being built.
 Every fighter is a story.